Little Giants: Production

 The film was inspired by a 1992 McDonald's Super Bowl commercial developed by Jim Ferguson and Bob Shallcross.
 According to The Baltimore Sun, after seeing the commercial, Steven Spielberg contacted them and said, "I want that commercial made into a movie.
 I want my 'Home Alone.'"
+It was filmed from May 10 to Sep 3, 1994.

 Reception

 The film received mixed reviews.
 Stephen Holden remarked, in The New York Times, that "anyone who was ever rejected or picked last for a team can relate to the concept behind "Little Giants," a slickly contrived family movie about an inept junior football team that succeeds in spite of spectacular liabilities [...]"Little Giants," which was directed by Duwayne Dunham, devotes much of its energy to such comic antics as balls getting stuck into face masks, and wispy little kids practicing looking intimidating."
 Hal Hinson of The Washington Post stated that "if "Little Giants" were in a beauty pageant it might win votes for Miss Congeniality, but it definitely wouldn't take the crown."
 Conversely, the Los Angeles Times suggested that the film was "smarter than many of its ilk.
 Clearly a great deal of care and thought has gone into making special a picture that could so easily have been routine family fare."
-On Rotten Tomatoes, the film currently holds a 36% approval rating with a 4.8/10 average rating, based on 11 reviews.
+On Rotten Tomatoes, the film currently holds a 50% approval rating with a 5.6/10 average rating, based on 14 reviews.
+Despite negative feedback and abysmal box office performance, the film has since been regarded as a cult classic.

 Box office

-The film had a budget of $20 million and failed to recoup it, with a total of $19.3 million in box office returns, making it a box office disappointment.
+The film had a budget of $20 million and failed to recoup it, with a total of $19.3 million in box office returns, making it a disappointment at the box office.